xehartnort/dp-from-weights/README.md

 # Can we infer the presence of Differential Privacy in Deep Learning models' weights?
 Towards more secure Deep Learning
-A repository to reproduce the experiments of the paper: Can we infer the presence of Differential Privacy in Deep Learning models' weights?
-Towards more secure Deep Learning
+A repository to reproduce the experiments of the paper: [Can we infer the presence of Differential Privacy in Deep Learning models' weights?
+Towards more secure Deep Learning](https://arxiv.org/abs/2311.11717)

-To reproduce the experiments you need to follow the following steps:
+To reproduce the experiments youneed to follow the following steps:

 ## 1. Generate the Zoos